ietf-wg-pim/multicast-snooping-optimizations/draft-karstens-pim-multicast-snooping-optimization.md

 If an IPv6 multicast router receives a Query with the P flag set, then it SHALL NOT use that message in the querier election process described in {{?RFC3810}} section 7.6.2.

 Note that this document does not reassign the corresponding bit in the IGMP Query message ({{?RFC3376}} section 4.1).
-That message only has four reserved bits, so it seemed important to leave that bit available for future use.
+That message only has four reserved bits, so it seemed better to leave that bit available for future use.

 This document uses the term Proxy Query to refer to an IGMP Query with an IPv4 source address of 0.0.0.0 or an MLD Query with the P flag set.